Set up Chrome

 After you install Chrome on your users’ computers, there are three ways you can manage your users’ instance of Chrome on your corporate-managed devices:

 - Group Policies to push Chrome to users, install applications, manage auto-updates, and enforce policies.

 - Windows Registry to install apps and extensions on users’ instances of Chrome.

 - Master Preferences to set up Chrome defaults, which users can later configure.

 Deployment tip: Many Windows administrators install Chrome using the MSI, and manage their users’ Chrome instance through Windows Group Policies (see below).
 Quick start guides with technical details on how to configure management policies for Chrome on Windows, Mac, and Linux are on the Chrome developer site.

 In addition to device-based policies, you can optionally provide users with the convenience of having their work tabs sync, and pre-install Chrome apps, extensions, and themes when they sign in to Chrome from a non-work computer.
-These policies are set in the Admin console and include most of the same 100+ policies that are available via Group Policies.
-They apply to a user no matter which device they use, when they sign in to Chrome with their Google Apps account.
+These cloud policies are set in the Admin console and include most of the same 100+ policies that are available via Group Policies.
+They apply to a user no matter which device they use, when they sign in to Chrome with their G Suite account.

 Have your users download Chrome on their personal computers.

 Create the organizational units that you want to set policies for, if you haven’t already.
 For example, full-time employees and contractors, or teachers and students.